farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

   This is the ID the user should use to query the internal CRAC & RaoResult objects.
 - **ContingencyId** holds the ID of the contingency for this angle CNEC.
 It can be used with internal objects.

-Here is a full example of AngleCnecCreationContext usage to export user-comprehensible RAO results:
+Here is a complete example of AngleCnecCreationContext usage to export user-comprehensible RAO results:

 ```java
 CimCracCreationContext cimCracCreationContext = ...